rezural/mesh-ripper/README.md

 ## TODO

 - [ ] Better Camera System
+- [ ] Support for points from stl, ply, vtk, obj
+  - [ ] Visualization of points with spheres & arrows where there is velocity & acceleration data
+  - [ ] Look into shader to do same
 - [ ] Ability to load files outside of assets
+- [ ] Arbitrary nesting of directories to select from, ability to select more than one series
+- [ ] Ability to load more than one static files (i.e. landscape)
+- [ ] File picking dialog
 - [ ] Moving mouse on advance_every should increase in .01 - .0025 increments
+- [ ] Move to smooth-bevy-cameras
 - [ ] Look towards some point on the mesh (or center of mesh, expensive though) on startup, a little above, in front
-- [ ] Load and cache from urls
 - [ ] Release mouse when focus lost
-- [ ] Support for points from stl, ply, vtk, obj
 - [ ] More file format support (3d meshes) like vtk, gltf et al. (Currently stl, ply, obj)
+- [ ] Load and cache from urls
 - [X] Save/load from config directory
 - [X] Recording Camera locations & Interpolation
 - [X] Add lights